 PowerTap Provides Corporate Update

 /EIN News/ -- VANCOUVER, British Columbia and ALISO VIEJO, Calif., Feb.
-01, 2023 (GLOBE NEWSWIRE) -- PowerTap Hydrogen Capital Corp.
-(NEO: MOVE) (FWB: 2K6) (OTC: MOTNF) (“PowerTap” or the “Company” or “MOVE”) has been requested by the Investment Industry Regulatory Organization of Canada (IIROC) to comment on the recent increase in the trading volume and price of the Company's common shares.
-The Company is not aware of any material change in its business or affairs that has not been publicly disclosed that would account for the recent increase in market activity.
+08, 2023 (GLOBE NEWSWIRE) -- PowerTap Hydrogen Capital Corp.
+(NEO: MOVE) (FWB: 2K6) (OTC: MOTNF) (“PowerTap” or the “Company” or “MOVE”) provides an update on the activities of PowerTap and its subsidiary, PowerTap Hydrogen Fueling Corp.

+PowerTap is pleased to announce the appointment of Mr. Margarito Rodriguez as Chief Financial Officer and the appointments of Mr. Byron Berry and Mr. John Zorbas to the PowerTap Board of Directors effective immediately.

+Margarito Rodriguez is a California CPA with over 13 years of professional experience in public accounting and most recently as a corporate finance officer in the consumer goods industry.
+Margarito was recently CFO of PowerTap subsidiary PowerTap Hydrogen Fueling Corp.
+Margarito specializes in financial reporting and general advisory and has experience across several sectors, including energy, transportation / logistics, and consumer goods.

 ABOUT POWERTAP HYDROGEN CAPITAL CORP.